-Online birdseed retailers often have more extensive selections of birdseed available, including exclusive blends and specially developed products.
-They may also offer higher quality seed than can be purchased at some local stores, and depending on the quantity of seed purchased, delivery fees may be waived or a loyalty club discount may be available.
-Backyard birders who purchase seed online, however, do have to wait for delivery, and prices for small quantities may be significantly higher than similar seeds purchased locally.
+Online birdseed retailers often have more extensive selections of birdseed available, including exclusive blends, different quantities, and specially developed products.
+They may also offer higher quality seed than can be purchased at some local stores, and depending on the quantity of bulk wild birdseed purchased, delivery fees may be waived or a loyalty club discount may be available.
+Birders who purchase seed online, however, do have to wait for delivery, and prices for small quantities may be significantly higher than similar seeds purchased locally.

 Tips for Deciding Where to Buy Birdseed

-- Comparing the seed's price versus its content – if there are seeds your birds won't eat in a birdseed mix, a cheap price may not be that great of a deal.
+- Comparing the seed's price versus its content, because if there are seeds or fillers your birds won't eat in a birdseed mix, a cheap price may not be that great of a deal.

 - Shopping around at multiple retailers and investigating different prices for different quantities of seed to stock up at the best price.

-- Using sales to stock up on popular seeds, since birdseed that is stored properly can last for months.
+- Using sales to stock up on popular seeds that many birds eat, since birdseed that is stored properly can last for months.

-- Opting to buy less birdseed but taking steps to grow seed – such as black oil sunflower seeds – that birds will eat – homegrown seed is just as attractive to birds, but far less expensive than multiple purchases.
+- Opting to buy less birdseed but taking steps to grow seed, such as black oil sunflower seeds.
+Homegrown seed is just as attractive to birds, but far less expensive than multiple purchases.